manarhk/Conception_Agile/README.md

-# Binôme:  Manar Hakoume / Kawther Djouad
+# Project CAPI
-# Conception_Agile _ Projet CAPI
+## Created by Manar Hakoume and Kawther Djouad